Ways People Are Crowdfunding to Raise Emergency Money

 How It Works

 However, it’s not always so black-and-white.
-For starters, popular crowdfunding site GoFundMe currently takes 5 percent of all donations, including a payment processing fee of 2.9 percent and 30 cents per donation.
+For starters, popular crowdfunding site GoFundMe currently takes 5% of all donations, including a payment processing fee of 2.9% and 30 cents per donation.
 The platform announced late last year that it would no longer charge a fee, rather, it would rely on voluntary tips from donators instead.
-It’s also worth noting that the stories posted on many crowdfunding sites could be fabricated, though GoFundMe expressly states on their site that purposely misleading donors is not permitted.
+It’s also worth noting that the stories posted on many crowdfunding sites could be fabricated, though GoFundMe expressly states on their site that purposely misleading donors are not permitted.
 Also, unlike startup funding websites like Kickstarter, you are able to keep any funds donated to you via GoFundMe, even if you don’t reach your goal.